Application and proposal specific questions

 Q: Is there a minimum percent effort?

-A: No percent effort needs to be declared, since this is a career development award given to a person rather than a project.
+A: No percent effort needs to be declared, since this is a career development award given to a person, and underwrites all the activities in a lab, rather than a project.

 Q: How much information do you need for "details of other support"?